• Skip to primary navigation

 The inside is soft and juicy, without being too sweet.
 The texture of the macaroons is slightly chewy with a soft, juicy inside and a crispy exterior.
 And the chocolate they are dipped into makes these macaroons taste like a bounty bar.

 There are so many recipes for coconut macaroons out there on the internet.
 Some of them use condensed milk, which to my mind makes them too sweet.
 Others say to beat the egg whites to stiff peaks which is far too labour-intensive for me.
 This recipe neither uses condensed milk nor requires a lot of beating.
-All you have to do is mix the ingredients together, shape them onto a baking tray and bake for 20 minutes.
+All you have to do is combine the ingredients, shape them onto a baking tray and bake for 20 minutes.
 I told you this was easy!

 Because they are so easy to make, these coconut macaroons make the perfect recipe for youngsters who are learning to bake.